MoserMichael/vimcrypt2/README.md

 Now it is quite possible to make a typo, while saving the file.
 In this event you might have lost your precious file, as you may no longer be aware of the current encryption key.

 One fix might be to make a backup before saving the file, in this event you may be lucky with the backup.
+That's what VIMCRYPT is doing.

-The VIMCRYPT2 plugin solves the issue as follows:
+The VIMCRYPT2 plugin solves this issue as follows:

 - After decrypting a file, we take the decryption key and save it in memory.
 Now the key is not kept in plain text form, it is encrypted with a master key, the master key is a random key that is generated per editor session.
 - The very same key that has been used for decryption is then used for encryption, when the file is saved back to disk.
 - The key is passed to openssl via a pipe, and not via a command line option.
 It would be visible to anyone, as a command line option, it is less exposed, as it is passed via a pipe.
 Now this can't be done with vimscript, that's were we need to use python3;